yrapop01/yrapop01.github.io/python/index.md

 print(lst)
 ```

+<span style="color:red">What would be the output of the code above (run it in the interpreter to verify your answer)?</span>

 ## Casting

 Cast from one type to another can be done using built-in functions int, float, list, tuple, bool, etc.